Brian0213/PBL_Project_4/project4.md

 ![Mongodb Start Service](./image/mongodb-service-start.PNG)

-- Verify that the service is up and running
+- Verify that the service is up and running:

 `sudo systemctl status mongodb`